jel084/cse15l-lab-reports/lab4.md

 ![Image](password.png)

-You will then see this pop up in the terminal
+I saw this in the terminal.

 ![Image](yay.png)

-You have now remotely connected!
+I was now remotely connected.
 ![Image](loging.png)

 ## **Part 2** Clone your fork of the repository from your Github account
-Keys pressed: < up >< up >< up >< up >< up >< up >< enter >
+I typed and pressed: `git clone https://github.com/jel084/lab7.git`,`<enter>`

 ![Image](clone.png)
 ## **Part 3** Run the tests, demonstrating that they fail
 Keys pressed: `<up>` `<up>` `<up>``<up>``<enter>`, `<up>``<up>``<up>``<up>``<enter>`

-The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was 4 up in the search history, so I used up arrows. `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ...` command was 4 up in the history, so I accessed with arrow keys.
+The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was 4 up in the search history, so I used up arrows. `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamples` command was 4 up in the history, so I accessed with arrow keys.

 ![Image](testing.png)
 ## **Part 4** Edit the code file to fix the failing test